Computational Tools for Diachronic Linguistics

 Open source: license matrix + repo map

-Every AthDGC tool ships under a recognised OSI-approved licence.
-The corpus itself ships under CC-BY-4.0 (samples shown publicly; full partitions released at v0.5).
+Every AthDGC tool is licensed under a recognised OSI-approved licence.
+The corpus itself provides under CC-BY-4.0 (samples shown publicly; full partitions released at v0.5).
 The matrix below is the canonical reference.

 | Module | Licence | Upstream constraint | Code path |